dcdxy/dcdxy.github.io/_projects/iralu.md

 Lots of work has investigated the impact of these Alu pair loops on immune response since they can be recognized by immune double-stranded RNA sensing elements.
 Less is known, however, about their involvement in splicing.
 A recent n=1 case study purpoted the relevance of these Alu pair loops in splicing, specifically in mediating a new mechanism of splicing that involves looping out exons that are flanked by two inverted Alu elements.
-Even more exciting was that this phenomenon seemed to have influenced the loss of tails in hominoids (us)!
+Even more exciting was that this phenomenon seemed to have influenced the loss of tails in hominoids (i.e. us)!

 I love thinking about the shape of the genome and how different elements might interact, so I set out to perform a detailed and systematic analysis of all possible inverted Alu pairs across the human genome.